The strconv package in Go provides numerous methods for converting to and from string representations of basic data types.

 Data Type: string

-In this example, we are assigning a negative integer variable to a dataInt variable and then printing its value and data type.
+In this example, we assign a negative integer variable to a dataInt variable and then print its value and data type.

 We want to convert an integer to a string on the base 10.
-So while converting from string to integer using the FormatInt() function, we will pass 10 as a second argument because it represents the base.
+So, converting from string to integer using the FormatInt() function, we will pass 10 as a second argument because it represents the base.

 After passing this variable to the strconv.FormatInt() function returns the string representation of that value based on the provided base, which in our case is 10.